Hints, Staffordshire: Geography

+On 1 April 1934 the parish of Canwell was abolished and merged with Hints.

 Toponymy

 The name Hints appears to derive from the Welsh word hynt, meaning 'a road' (referring to Watling Street).
 This suggests that Welsh speakers occupied the area until at least the late 6th century, when most of the Midlands had been occupied by the English.

 Twycross Zoo

 Twycross Zoo was founded in 1963 by pet shop owners Molly Badham and Nathalie Evans, after the pair's increasing zoological collection outgrew their three-quarter-acre site in Hints.